 When You Want Barbecue But Smoking A Brisket Is Hard

 Don’t socially distance yourself from smoked sausages if you don’t have to.
 East Austin barbecue trailer Micklethwait Craft Meats is take-out only with new extended hours - 11am-7pm - which means you can now have barbecue for dinner.
 Call (512) 791-5961 to pre-order, or use Favor for delivery.

 The meat whisperers at Franklin Barbecue are now offering online ordering and same-day curbside delivery to your car.
 Ostensibly, you’re supposed to park in their parking lot, but the end result seems to be a fair bit of traffic on E 11th Street.
 There’s a $50 per order minimum.
 The breakfast taco trailer is currently closed.

 South Austin’s LeRoy & Lewis is doing parking lot service, and you can call in your order at (512) 945-9882.
-You can also pre-order online 24 hours in advance, including family packs like a Barbacoa Crunchy Taco Kit (with 10 crispy corn taco shells).
-On Wednesdays, they’re giving out free Frito pie to the service industry.
+You can also pre-order online in advance.
 They’re open for lunch and dinner.